 How to run safely in the cold

 Layering up doesn't mean bulking up.
-Wicking undergarments are key, and layer most around your core.
+Wicking undergarments are key, and you should layer most around your core.
 You will warm up more than you think, even on very cold days; the body generates quite a bit of heat when exercising.

 Be sure to keep an eagle eye out for any ice patches on your path; taking it outside on a sunny day will make it easier to see any wintery obstructions.